harperreed/harper.blog/content/post/ai-git-commit-messages.md

 ---
-title: Easily using LLMs to generate git commit messages
+title: Use an llm to automagically generate meaningful git commit messages
 date: 2024-03-11T11:04:11-05:00
 description: "I've transformed my git commit process by using an AI to automatically generate meaningful messages.
-This setup involves a nifty integration of the llm CLI and git hooks, saving me time."
+This setup involves a nifty integration of the llm CLI and git hooks, saving me time.
+Now I can fuck off while the robots document my commits"
 draft: true
 ---